UK sustainability reporting is proposed to move from voluntary to mandatory over three years.

 Three things in-scope listed companies should be doing in 2026:

-1. Run a gap analysis against UK SRS S2.
-Most TCFD-aligned reporters will find that the governance pillar (Pillar 1) and risk management pillar (Pillar 3) carry over with limited change.
-The step changes are concentrated in three areas: the quantitative climate scenario analysis required by paragraph 22 (see climate scenario analysis under UK SRS); the financial-statements connectivity required throughout the standard; and the cross-industry climate metrics in Appendix B, which include items most TCFD-aligned reports have not previously quantified.
+The step changes are concentrated in three areas: the quantitative climate scenario analysis required by paragraph 22 (see climate scenario analysis under UK SRS); the connected-information requirements linking disclosures to the financial statements, required throughout the standard; and the cross-industry climate metrics in Appendix B, which include items most TCFD-aligned reports have not previously quantified.

-2. Start the Scope 3 data conversation early.
-Even with the one-year Scope 3 carve-out, value-chain emissions data takes 12-18 months to collect and validate to audit-grade.
-Identify which Scope 3 categories are material now; engage the largest 20-30 value chain partners; pilot a calculation method.
 The December 2025 ISSB amendments allow some financial-sector entities to limit Scope 3 Category 15 to financed emissions, which simplifies the position for banks, insurers and asset managers — but only if the financed-emissions methodology is itself ready.

-3. Decide on assurance.
 UK SRS does not mandate third-party assurance, but CP26/5 proposes a disclosure on whether assurance has been obtained.
-With ISSA (UK) 5000 effective from 15 December 2026, the voluntary-assurance market is forming.
-Audit committees should expect investor questions on assurance intent from the 2027 reporting cycle onwards.

 For listed companies in UKLR 14 (secondary listing) and UKLR 15 (depositary receipts), the work is different: identify the climate and sustainability reporting standards applicable in the primary listing jurisdiction, confirm any reliefs claimed under those standards, and identify any voluntarily adopted standards.
-The FCA's transparency-focused regime requires disclosure of what already applies, not new UK reporting.

 Frequently asked questions